Land Selection Checklist

 If you are starting from scratch, follow this simple process:

-1. Use the Off Grid County Directory to find areas that allow off-grid living.
+- Start with the County Directory to find areas that allow what you want to do

-2. Use the Land Locator to find properties in those areas.
+- Use the Land Locator to find available properties in that county

 1. Does the price fit your real budget?